jichu4n/palm-sync/docs/connecting-palm-os-devices.md

 crw-rw---- 1 root uucp 188, 0 Jul 14 22:08 /dev/ttyUSB0
 ```

-Depending on the distribution, permission to access serial devices may be controlled by a user group such as `dialout` or `uucp`.
+Depending on the distribution, permission to access serial devices may be limited to a user group such as `dialout` or `uucp`.
 For example, in the above output we see that non-root users must be in the `uucp` group in order to access `/dev/ttyUSB0`.
 You'll need to add your regular user to that group, and log out and back in (or reboot) for the change to take effect.

 ### USB